Moscow: Soviet period (1917–1991)

-In November 1917, upon learning of the uprising happening in Petrograd, Moscow's Bolsheviks also began their uprising.
-On November 2 (15), 1917, after heavy fighting, Soviet power was established in Moscow.

-Then Vladimir Lenin, fearing possible foreign invasion, moved the capital from Petrograd (Saint Petersburg) back to Moscow on March 12, 1918.
-The Kremlin once again became the seat of power and the political centre of the new state.
+In November 1917, upon learning of the uprising in Petrograd, Moscow's Bolsheviks began their uprising.
+On 2 November (15), 1917, after heavy fighting, Soviet power was established in Moscow.
+Vladimir Lenin, fearing invasion, moved the capital back to Moscow on 12 March 1918.
+The Kremlin once again became the seat of power, political centre of the new state.

-With the change in values imposed by communist ideology, the tradition of preservation of cultural heritage was broken.
-Independent preservation societies, even those that defended only secular landmarks such as Moscow-based OIRU were disbanded by the end of the 1920s.
+With the change in values imposed by communist ideology, the tradition of preserving cultural heritage was broken.
+Independent preservation societies, even those that defended only secular landmarks, were disbanded by the end of the 1920s.
 A new anti-religious campaign, launched in 1929, coincided with the collectivization of peasants; the destruction of churches in the cities peaked around 1932.
-In 1937 several letters were written to the Central Committee of the Communist Party of the Soviet Union to rename Moscow to "Stalindar" or "Stalinodar," one from an elderly pensioner whose dream was to "live in Stalinodar" and had selected the name to represent the "gift" (dar) of the genius of Stalin.
-Stalin rejected this suggestion, and after it was suggested again to him by Nikolai Yezhov, he was outraged, saying "What do I need this for?".
-This was following Stalin banning the renaming of places in his name in 1936.
+In 1937 letters were written to the Central Committee of the Communist Party of the Soviet Union to rename Moscow to "Stalindar" or "Stalinodar".
+Stalin rejected this suggestion.

 During World War II, the Soviet State Committee of Defence and the General Staff of the Red Army were located in Moscow.
-In 1941, 16 divisions of the national volunteers (more than 160,000 people), 25 battalions (18,000 people), and four engineering regiments were formed among the Muscovites.
-Between October 1941 and January 1942, the German Army Group Centre was stopped at the outskirts of the city and then driven off in the course of the Battle of Moscow.
-Many factories were evacuated, together with much of the government, and from October 20 the city was declared to be in a state of siege.
+In 1941, 16 divisions of the national volunteers (more than 160,000 people), 25 battalions, and 4 engineering regiments were formed among the Muscovites.
+Between October 1941 and January 1942, the German Army Group Centre was stopped at the outskirts of the city, then driven off in the Battle of Moscow.
+Many factories were evacuated, together with much of the government, and from 20 October the city was declared to be in a siege.
 Its remaining inhabitants built and manned antitank defenses, while the city was bombarded from the air.
-On May 1, 1944, a medal "For the defence of Moscow" and in 1947 another medal "In memory of the 800th anniversary of Moscow" was instituted.

-Both German and Soviet casualties during the Battle of Moscow have been a subject of debate, as various sources provide somewhat different estimates.
-Total casualties between September 30, 1941, and January 7, 1942, are estimated to be between 248,000 and 400,000 for the Wehrmacht and between 650,000 and 1,280,000 for the Red Army.
+On 1 May 1944, a medal "For the defence of Moscow" and in 1947 another medal "In memory of the 800th anniversary of Moscow" was instituted.
+German and Soviet casualties during the battle have been debated, as sources provide different estimates.
+Total casualties between 30 September 1941, and 7 January 1942, are estimated to be between 248,000 and 400,000 for the Wehrmacht and between 650,000 and 1,280,000 for the Red Army.